ticotheps/webtesting-iv-guided/notes.md

 # server testing

 - In the package.json file, 'cross-env' (in the 'scripts') sets an .env variable in your system across ALL platforms
+- 'yarn server' connects to the development's database

 ## components of an api